Journey 1

 Using the LXX fathering ages and including Cainan (present in the LXX at Genesis 11:13–14 and in Luke 3:36), the patriarchal chain from Abraham's birth (1771 BC) runs back through nineteen generations to Adam's creation at approximately 5159 BC.

-The complete table of dates is on the Chronology page.
+The complete table of dates is below.
 The key alignment: the flood falls at ~2903 BC (Early Dynastic Sumer); Peleg's lifetime spans ~2372–2033 BC, within which Ur-Nammu built his ziggurats (2112–2094 BC) and the Sumerian language collapsed as a living tongue, the precise convergence the Babel account predicts.

 Genesis 5 and 11 provide the age of each patriarch at the birth of his son, enabling date calculation backward from known dates.
 But the ancient textual traditions disagree on these ages.
 Regarding most patriarchs, there is a difference of 100 years between the Septuagint (LXX) and the Masoretic Text (MT), with the LXX providing a higher age.